-- · Students will need a minimum of grade H4 in Leaving Certificate French (or equivalent) to take any French language combinations. - · Chinese speakers at HSK6 or native speaker standard are not eligible for Chinese - · Beginners German combined with beginners Spanish is not available.
+- Students will need a minimum of grade H4 in Leaving Certificate French (or equivalent) to take any French language combinations. - Applicants with advanced levels of Chinese are welcome on the course.
+Each applicant will take a placement test to ensure registration to the correct level of Chinese language at the start of the course. - Beginners German combined with beginners Spanish is not available.

-ECONOMICS& FINANCE
+ECONOMICS & FINANCE